Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Conclusions

-{\it Acknowledgments.} Benedek was supported by the National Research, Development and Innovation Office of Hungary (OTKA Grant No.\ K138945); Bir\'o by the Hungarian Scientific Research Fund (OTKA, Grant No.\ K143858) and the Hungarian Academy of Sciences (Momentum Grant No. LP2021-2); Cs\'aji by the Hungarian Scientific Research Fund (OTKA Grant No. K143858) and the Momentum Grant of the Hungarian Academy of Sciences (Grant No. 2021-1/2021); and Paulusma was supported by the Leverhulme Trust (Grant~RF-2022-607) and EPSRC (Grant EP/X01357X/1).
-Moreover, this work has used Durham University’s NCC cluster.
-NCC has been purchased through Durham University’s strategic investment funds, and is installed and maintained by the Department of Computer Science.
-In particular, we thank Rob Powell for his help with setting up our simulations on the NCC cluster.
+{\it Acknowledgments.} Benedek was supported by the National Research, Development and Innovation Office of Hungary (OTKA Grant No.\ K138945); Bir\'o by the Hungarian Scientific Research Fund (OTKA, Grant No.\ K143858) and the Hungarian Academy of Sciences (Momentum Grant No. LP2021-2); Cs\'aji by the Hungarian Scientific Research Fund, OTKA, Grant No. K143858, and by the Doctoral Student Scholarship Program (number C2258525) of the Cooperative Doctoral Program of the Ministry of Innovation and Technology financed by the National Research, Development, and Innovation Fund; and Paulusma was supported by the Leverhulme Trust (Grant~RF-2022-607) and EPSRC (Grant EP/X01357X/1).
+This work has made use of the Hamilton HPC Service of Durham University.
+In particular, we thank Rob Powell for all his help with the initial set up of our simulations.

+We also thank the three anonymous reviewers of our paper for all their useful comments for improving the readability of our paper.